open-telemetry/opentelemetry-java-instrumentation/docs/contributing/repository-settings.md

 * Allow deletions: CHECKED

-  So that dependabot PR branches can be deleted
+  So that PR branches can be deleted

 ### `**/**`